KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 * **Validation Statistics:** The `vk_validation_stats.py` script (in the scripts directory) inspects the layer and test source files and reports a variety of statistics on validation completeness and correctness.
 Before submitting a change you should run this script with the consistency check (`-c`) argument to ensure that your changes have not introduced any inconsistencies in the code.
+* **Generated Source Code:** The `layers/generated` directory contains source code that is created by several generator scripts in the `scripts` directory.
+All changes to these scripts must be submitted with the corresponding generated output to keep the repository self-consistent.
+This requirement is enforced by both Travis CI and AppVeyor test configurations.
+Use `scripts/generate_source.py` to regenerate source files after modifying any of the generator scripts and before building and testing your changes.

 #### Coding Conventions for [CMake](http://cmake.org) files